 Explore the coast around Cherbourg where dramatic cliffs rise up between sandy beaches along the Cotentin Peninsula, producing a magnificent coastline.
 The Cap de la Hague, in particular, offers spectacular rugged cliffs and a rustic moorland landscape.
 The Saire Valley also offers some beautiful wild countryside that is subject to tidal flooding.

 Cherbourg has lots of good restaurants and is a great place to try some of the tastes of Normandy, a region famous for its apples, cider, mussels and rich butters and cheeses.
 A visit into the heart of the Old Town will take you to the fresh fish market at Le Vieille Ville, or you can wander through the grand markets of the Place de Gaulle, for fresh produce, delicatessens and flower stalls.
-If you're looking for great shopping, a brand new shopping centre beside the river, Les Éléis, has recently opened with big international and national brands, as well as some local stores, all housed inside a spectacular glass and metal building that is designed to reflect the light.
+If you're looking for great shopping, there is the shopping centre beside the river, Les Éléis, which has big international and national brands, as well as some local stores, all housed inside a spectacular glass and metal building that is designed to reflect the light.